-Evaluation of Injection Systems for Application of Emamectin Benzoate in Loblolly Pine (Initiated in 2007)
+Evaluation of Injection Systems for Application of Emamectin Benzoate in Loblolly Pine (Continued from 2007)

-Dr. David Cox Syngenta, Modesta, CA
+Dr. David Cox Syngenta, Modesta, CA Mr. Joseph Doccola Arborjet, Inc., Worchester, MA Mr. Jason Ellis Texas Forest Service, Jacksonville, TX

-Ms. Emily Goodwin Temple-Inland Forest Products, Diboll, TX

-Objectives: 1) Evaluate systems ability inject EB formulation based on time to prepare/load, install and treat each tree and safety; 2) Evaluate speed of uptake based on control 30-60 days after injection, and then yearly for 2 more years.

-Justification: Injection trials conducted by the Western Gulf Forest Pest Management Cooperative from 1999 - 2005 have shown that different formulations of emamectin benzoate (EB) such as Shot Wan, Denim & Ava-jet when injected into loblolly pine, are highly effective against several forest insects including coneworm and/or bark beetles.
+- Objectives: 1) Evaluate systems ability inject EB formulation based on time to prepare/load, install and treat each tree and safety; 2) Evaluate speed of uptake based on control 30-60 days after injection, and then yearly for 2 more years. - Justification: Injection trials conducted by the Forest Pest Management Cooperative from 1999 2005 have shown that different formulations of emamectin benzoate (EB) such as Shot Wan, Denim & Ava-jet when injected into loblolly pine, are highly effective against several forest insects including coneworm and/or bark beetles.
 Arborjet, Inc (Woburn, MA) in cooperation with Syngenta has developed a new EB formulation (Ava-jet) that will be submitted for registration by EPA in the near future.
 Applications of Ava-jet have been made almost exclusively through the use of Arborjet's Tree IV system.
 Syngenta, the AI manufacturer, is interested in knowing if the Ava-jet (EB) formulation can be applied to pine trees using other available injection/infusion systems and are these applications effective in preventing/reducing insect damage.

-Research Approach: Seven injection/infusion systems will be evaluated:
+Research Approach: Seven injection/infusion systems were evaluated:

-Tree IV System (Arborjet, Inc.; contact: Joe Doccola) - hi vol (125+ ml/inj pt); hi pres Wedgle Tip Portal System (ArborSystems; contact: Chip Doolittle) - hi vol (?∞ml/inj pt); hi pres
+- Tree IV System (Arborjet, Inc.; contact: Joe Doccola) high volume (125+ ml/inj pt); moderate pressure (60 psi) - Quick-jet System (Arborjet, Inc.; contact: Joe Doccola) moderate volume (5 20+ ml/inj pt); moderate pressure (50+ psi) - Wedgle Tip Portal System (ArborSystems; contact: Chip Doolittle) moderate volume (10 20+ ml/inj pt); high pressure (500+ psi) - Sidewinder System (Sidewinder; contact: Geoff Eldridge) high volume (50+ ml/inj pt); high pressure (500+ psi)

-Ecoject System (Bioforest Technology, Inc.; contact: Joe Meating) - med vol (30 ml/inj pt); hi pres (?)

-Sidewinder System (Sidewinder; contact: Geoff Eldridge) hi vol (∞ ml/inj pt); hi pres

-Information about the systems will be requested from each manufacturer.
-In particular, information will be requested on:
+Information about the systems was requested from each manufacturer.
+In particular, information was requested on the recommended procedures for installation and injection of trees.
+Each system was ranked on the following criteria with potential points in parentheses:

-- 1) system cost - 2) need for peripheral parts (plugs, needles) - 3) system capacity (volume of product) - 4) recommended procedures for installation and injection of trees - 5) Is system disposable or reusable? - 6) Does chemical product need to prepackaged or mixed?
+- 1) system cost (10 pts) - 2) need for peripheral parts (plugs, needles, battery chargers) (5 pts) - 3) system capacity (volume of product) (3 pts) - 4) Is system disposable or reusable?
+(2 pts) - 5) Does chemical come prepackaged; can you inject product undiluted or is it necessary to dilute with water?
+(5 pts) - 6) Time and ease to fill system with chemical product (5 pts) - 7) Time and ease to install system on tree (5 pts) - 8) Number of injection points required per tree (5 pts)

-Rating Criteria

-- 1) Time needed to fill system with chemical product - 2) Ease to fill system with chemical product - 3) Time needed to install system on tree - 4) Ease of system installation on tree - 5) Number of injection points required per tree

-- 6) Can the system be left alone on tree or does the applicator need to manually operate system continuously?

-- 7) Time required to inject/infuse X amount of product.

-- 8) Potential for chemical exposure

-- 9) Time needed to clean system
+- 9) Can the system be left alone on tree or does the applicator need to manually operate system continuously?
+(5 pts) - 10) Time and ease to inject X amount of product.
+(10 pts) - 11) Cumulative time applicator spends at each tree.
+(10 pts) - 12) Potential for chemical exposure.
+(10 pts) - 13) Time and ease to clean system.
+(10 pts) - 14) Weather restrictions (moisture, temperature) (5 pts) - 15) Effectiveness of treatment 1 month after treatment (10 pts)

-- 10) Ease to clean system

-- 11) Weather restrictions (moisture, temperature)

-- 12) Effectiveness of treatment